jhurray/JHChainableAnimations/README.md

 Furthermore, complicated animations are difficult to read.

-Say I want to move myView 50 pixels to the right and then change the background color with inward easing when the movement has finished:
+Say I want to move myView 50 pixels to the right with spring and then change the background color with inward easing when the movement has finished:

 ###The Old Way